OfficeDev/Office-Add-in-samples/Samples/auth/Office-Add-in-Microsoft-Graph-React/README.md

 ### Configure the sample

 1. In a code editor, open the `/login/login.ts` file in the project.
 Near the top is a configuration property called `clientId`.
 Replace the `YOUR APP ID HERE` placeholder value with the application ID you copied in the previous step.
 Save and close the file.
+1. Open the `/logout/logout.ts` file in the project.
+Near the top is a configuration property called `clientId`.
+Replace the `YOUR APP ID HERE` placeholder value with the application ID you copied in the previous step.
+Save and close the file.
 1. Open a **Command Prompt** *as an administrator*.
 1. Navigate to the root of the sample, which would normally be `[PATH-TO-YOUR-PROJECTS]\Office-Add-in-samples\Samples\auth\Office-Add-in-Microsoft-Graph-React`.
 1. Run the command `npm install`.